sleongkoan/RNACons/README.md

 ## Description

-MC-Cons computes a structural assignment, that is, it assigns to each sequence the structure that maximizes the overall sum of pair-wise structural similarities.

-It does so by first finding a tree structural assignment based on a simple tree representation.
+MC-Cons is an algorithm that finds  RNA secondary structure consensus.
+That is, with a list of sequences and potential structures, it tries to find a group of structures, one per sequence, who have the greatest similarity between all of them.

+To do so, it first represents RNA secondary structures as base pair trees.
-RNA base pairs are represented as nodes and a tree edit distance is used (insertion cost = 1, deletion cost = 1, substitution = 0).
+Base pair trees are ordered rooted trees built from the base pairs of a RNA secondary structure.
+A special tree edit distance is used to compare these trees.

-Once a tree consensus (or many) is found, the structures are filtered and a consensus based on strings edit distance on the Vienna dot-bracket is used.
-The simple string edit distance is used because it does work quite well.
+Potentially many equivalent consensus are found during this phase.

+The second step refines the consensus previously created by minimizing the string edit distance on the Vienna dot-bracket representation of RNA secondary structure fitting the base pair trees.
+This step insures that unpaired regions match as well as possible.

 ![](doc/article/figs/mccons_flowchart2.jpg)

+## MC-Cons versions

-There are currently two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and an heuristic one using an Hybrid Genetic Algorithm.
-Each version has an option to return suboptimal consensus solutions along the optimal one(s).
+Two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and a heuristic one using an Hybrid Genetic Algorithm.
+Each solver can consider suboptimal consensus solutions during the first phase to preserve more variety in the final solutions.

+## Shape Explorer
-A shape explorer tool is given to filter suboptimal consensus solutions by keeping only the best consensus for each arrangement of abstract shapes.
+Shape explorer is a tool to explore MC-Cons outputs.
+This is useful mostly when MC-Cons considers suboptimal solutions.
+It filters consensus by keeping only the best consensus for each arrangement of abstract shapes level 5.

 ## Requirements